Sustainable business: Greenwashing

 As sustainability has become a significant consideration in the last decade, companies face a greater perusal regarding the credibility of their environmental claims.
 In the United States, the Federal Trade Commission (FTC) Green guides enforces Green Guides, helping businesses avoid misleading advertising through deceptive environmental statements.
 Greenwashing refers to the act of presenting false, vague, or exaggerated benefits a company products, policies, or services offer.
 Greenwashing includes exaggerated claims about sustainability, stating the use of eco-friendly materials, or promoting harmful practices as "green".

 When companies do not follow such guides, they may be subject to legal consequences and harmed reputations.
 Sustainable businesses often invest in experienced legal practitioners who can understand and can provide counsel on the FTC Guides and other such frameworks.

 A related example is the 2015 Volkswagen emissions case, in which the company marketed diesel vehicles as environmentally friendly while using software that manipulated emissions test results.
 Subsequent investigations revealed the vehicles were equipped with "defeat" devices to cheat emission test, producing nitrogen oxide far above legal limits.
+Specifically, the vehicles emitted nitrogen oxides at levels up to 40 times higher than those approved by the Environmental Protection Agency (EPA) during normal driving conditions.

 This incident led to significant fines, charges, and loss of consumer trust.
+The company agreed to spend approximately $14.7 billion to resolve civil claims in the U.S., which included funds for buybacks, lease terminations, consumer compensation, emission reduction programs, and investment in further norm-compliant vehicle technology.